-Of all the business book autobiographies I have read, Shoe Dog is the most satisfying.
-It is a first look at how Phil Knight created the brand Nike and steps carefully through each of his successes and failures to ultimately create the world’s most successful athletic shoe company.
+Of all the business book autobiographies I have read, Shoe Dog is one of the best.
+It is a first look at how Phil Knight created the brand Nike and takes readers through each of his successes and failures.
 Who should read it?
-Anyone interested in what it takes to create a brand.
+Anyone interested in what it takes to create a global brand.

 Shoe Dog Book Review